-The beautiful coastal town of Monterey, California is about as good as it gets as a family travel destination.
+The beautiful coastal town of Monterey, California and the surrounding Monterey County is about as good as it gets as a family travel destination.
 Beaches, hiking, and a world-class aquarium make for a memorable vacation for travelers with kids.

 Less than a 2 hour drive from San Francisco, it is easy to visit as an overnight or weekend trip for Bay Area visitors and locals.
 It is also a popular stop along the scenic Highway 1 coastal drive between Southern and Northern California.